Fall 2009 CS 6v81 - 001

 Grading Policy :

-There will be No Midterm Exams and No Final Exams!
-The final grade will be based on programming assignments, project proposals, demos, presentations, and reports.
-Each student is required to complete three assignments and a final project.
-The programming assignments and projects can be implemented in any of your prefered programming environment (e.g. Windows, C++, OpenGL).
-All the assignments and projects are mandatory.
-The final grade will be composed of the following two parts:
+The final grade will be based on programming assignments, midterm and final exams.
+Each student is required to complete three programming assignments individually.
+The programming assignments can be implemented in any of your prefered programming environment (e.g. Windows, C++, OpenGL).
+All the assignments and exams are mandatory.
+The final grade will be composed of the following parts:

 1. Programming Assignments: 45%